fabiofranchino/blog/_posts/2017-09-08-css-height-parent-flex-safari-issue.md

 ---
-title: The Safari CSS height issue in flex parent
+title: Safari is the new IE
 date: 2017-09-08 14:00:00 +0100
 subtitle: 8th September, 2017
 style: blue